Diam0ndz/Diam0ndz-Deathrun/README.md

 ## Commands
 - sm_freerun
   - Initiates a freerun for the round.
 Can't be called again until the freerun cooldown is up(See CVars)
+- sm_queue
+  - Joins the queue to become a T.
 ## CVars
 - dr_freerunenabled
   - Sets whether Ts may activate a freerun(Default: 1)